Central Bank of Turkey intervenes as currency hits record high - ExBulletin

 Central Bank of Turkey intervenes as currency hits record high

-ANKARA, Turkey (AP) Turkish currency plunged to an all-time low Monday amid another interest rate cut expected later this week and after the S&P rating agency lowered its outlook for Turkey.
+The Turkish currency fell to an all-time low on Monday amid another interest rate cut expected later this week and after the rating agency S&P lowered its outlook for Turkey.

 The Turkish lira fell to 14.75 against the US dollar, prompting the Turkish Central Bank to intervene by selling foreign currency.

-The lira has plunged to record highs as the bank has cut borrowing costs by 4 percentage points since September despite galloping inflation.
+The pound has plunged to record highs as the bank has cut borrowing costs by 4 percentage points since September despite surging inflation.

 The rate cuts are in line with the wishes of President Recep Tayyip Erdogan, who has advocated keeping interest rates low to stimulate growth.
 Economists argue for a rate hike to keep inflation under control, but Erdogan maintains that high interest rates push prices up.